3rd-party-integrations/github-team-sync/README.md

 ## Support

-This is free and open-source software issued without official support from GitHub Support.
+⚠️ This is free and open-source software that is supported by the open source community, and is not included as part of GitHub's official platform support.

 ## Credits
 This project draws much from: